 As she moves in with Miss Crowley as her personal companion, we see her, once again, with the same red dress she wore at the Indian Party with Jos.

-Except this time she' wearing a jacket and her shawl is used as a scarf.
-She also has her hair up in a similar manner as she wore it during the visit at Sir Pitt's state.
-And though it might seem the same look as the one she wore with Jos, this few changes actually pose a significant difference.
-This look is slightly less natural and flowing; the addition of the jacket is just a bit too much, making her look slightly over dressed.
+But this time she' wearing a jacket and her shawl is used as a scarf.
+She also has her hair up in a similar manner as she wore it during the visit to Sir Pitt's state.
+And though it might seem the same look as the one she wore with Jos, these few changes actually pose a significant difference.
+This look is slightly less natural and flowing; the addition of the jacket is just a bit too much, making her look slightly overdressed.

 Why all this?
 She has told her first lie (even though a minor lie) in order to ascend a bit into the ladder of society.
 It's her first step towards her climb.
 And as such, the costume visually tells that first step by creating that difference.

 From here on, the designs for her outfits will slowly and gradually become more and more over the top and pompous, as will her hairstyles.

 During the visit of Amalia and George to the Crowley's, Becky is presented wearing a dark-red dress with a vibrant red shawl and a knotted hairstyle.

 The change that was subtly perceived in the last scene is made perfectly clear in this design, which she wears as she seduces Rawdon in secret, going behind her mistress' back.